Our weather report – Weather in Madeira in December

 It was raining even in Funchal it kept raining until the first day of Christmas.
 It was windy and stormy.
 The strong waves caused a lot of damage and led to a fatal accident- a tourist fell into the ocean while taking pictures of the waves.
 A bystander went to his rescue but ended up losing his life…

 In the Laurel forest (Laurisilva of Madeira) the weather app was not able to receive the right data.
 It frequently showed the generic prediction for Madeira Island, from a weather station located elsewhere.
-When it received the measurements from Santana it showed more accurate weather conditions: approx 16 degrees C and clouds.
+When it received the measurements from a nearby town – Santana – it showed more accurate weather conditions: approx 16 degrees C and clouds.

 After leaving the Laurisilva forest in the town of Portela and returning to Funchal, it turned out that we found the city exactly as we left it in the morning – the city was sunny and warm and people wore short sleeves.

-This great weather held for a couple of days… We loved it.
+This lovely summer weather held for a couple of days… We loved it.

 The weather in the north of the island is usually worse than in southern Madeira and I can not disagree.
 These few times, when I visited this part of the island out of season, I never saw it sunny…

 It is probably just bad luck, but I can not wait to see the beautiful Seixal beach on a sunny day, in all its beauty and splendor…